greshh/FTPActiveServer/README.md

 If the port number is not specified, it uses *port 1234* as default.
 It can be used with the commands from the built-in FTP client on Windows 10 (IPv6) - eg. `dir`, `binary`, `ascii`, `get <filename>`.
 For log-in, there is only authorised user entry - username: `napoleon`, password: `342`.
 When the FTP server receives an `OPTS` command, it will simply return `550 unrecognized command`.
+File transfer will work for any .jpg, .jpeg, .bmp, .gif, .tiff, and .png files.

 This was edited from a start-up code from the lecturer: Dr Napoleon Reyes.
 This start-up code did not implement any of the above yet.

 ## Instructions:
 Build the project as usual (`make`).
+There are various makefiles available suitable for Windows or MacOS.
+Simply copy-and-paste your desired code to `makefile` according to your OS.

 You can either run the project with the default port number 1234:
 ```
 ./server
 ```